viewdo/x-ui/packages/core/src/components/x-app/readme.md

 #### Cloak: [x-cloak]

-For each child element with this attribute, the value of the attribute is removed when the XApp component is fully loaded.
+For each child element with this attribute, the value of the attribute is removed when this component is fully loaded.
 This attribute is target in css for `display:none`.

 ```html